agata-anastazja/tdd-workshop/README.md

-# From FizzBuzz to React, Practical Test Driven Development in JavaScript
+# Test Driven Development in JavaScript and React

-Complete code for the [blog post found here](https://).
+This is a set-up project for TDD katas

 ## Getting started